Dutch annexation of German territory after the Second World War: Return

 Starting in March 1957, West Germany negotiated the return of these areas with the Netherlands.
 These negotiations led to an agreement (Vertrag vom 8.
 April 1960 zwischen der Bundesrepublik Deutschland und dem Königreich der Niederlande zur Regelung von Grenzfragen und anderen zwischen beiden Ländern bestehenden Problemen; short: Ausgleichsvertrag, i.e. treaty of settlement) made in the Hague on 8 April 1960, in which West Germany agreed to pay 280 million German marks for the return of Elten, Selfkant, and Suderwick, as Wiedergutmachung.

+Dutch and German traders made use of this border change by storing various goods, mostly coffee and butter, in the towns that were going to change nations.
+As the border formally changed at midnight, all the goods stored there in buildings and trucks were now on the other side of the border, avoiding the import taxes that would generally be applicable.
+This event is known as the Butter Night.
+The increased traffic of that one night required significant repairs to the asphalt in Elten.

 The territory was returned to West Germany on 1 August 1963, except one small hill (about 3 km2) near Wyler village, called Duivelsberg/Wylerberg which was annexed by the Netherlands and remains part of the Netherlands to this day.